This article will describe what happens when you copy an article or clause containing a variable.

 When you copy an article or clause that contains a variable:

-• The copying user is an administrator on the destination project or master folder.
-Chorus will create the variable in the destination project or master folder if there isn't one with the same name already.
+- The copying user is an administrator on the destination project or master folder.
+The platform will create the variable in the destination project or master folder if there isn't already one with the same name.

-• So, suppose the copying user is a contributor and not an administrator on the destination project or master folder.
+- So, suppose the copying user is a contributor, not an administrator, on the destination project or master folder.
 In that case, the variable will be retained as a variable when it is already set up.

-• When the variable value is different in the copied location compared to the destination location, the destination value will be applied.
+- When the variable value differs between the copied location and the destination location, the destination value will be applied.

-• So, if the copying user is a contributor on the destination project or master folder, the variable value will be converted to plain text when pasted.
-Contributors cannot create or edit variables, so Chorus will convert the variable value into plain text to avoid causing them to become missing.
+- So, if the copying user is a contributor on the destination project or master folder, the variable value will be converted to plain text when pasted.
+Contributors cannot create or edit variables, so the platform will convert the variable value to plain text to prevent it from becoming missing.

-The rules stated above also apply when articles and clauses are copied between an organization with Chorus Premium and an organization with Chorus Pro or Chorus (1).
+The rules stated above also apply when articles and clauses are copied between an organization with 'Premium' and an organization with Pro or Core.